6 Making the most of diverse identities

 We can now propose some ways in which voluntary organisations can make the most of the diverse identities housed within them and beyond them.

 - Allowing time and space for people to express themselves.
 This sounds somewhat obvious, but it is easy to get caught up in the busy environment of everyday organisational life.
-If people aren’t given opportunities to express themselves, then often their valuable perspectives and life experiences may not even known about in the first place.
+If people aren’t given opportunities to express themselves, then often their valuable perspectives and life experiences may not even become known about in the first place.
 Of course, tasks in organisations need to be completed, but allowing time and space for informal conversation is important too, whether at a regular communal tea or a more structured idea sharing session.

 - Introducing some collective decision-making.
 Some organisational managers will say that they consult staff or stress the importance of communicating decisions to staff and volunteers.
 These are all minimalist approaches, with a strong hierarchy still directing decisions: the agenda, and often the substantive decision, is already framed in advance.
-We cannot really refer to this way of working as particularly democratic, as almost all of the power still resides with top management.
+You cannot really refer to this way of working as particularly democratic, as almost all of the power still resides with top management.

 - Introducing a more participative approach to discussion and decisions.
 Such approaches are often referred to as deliberative practices.
 They allow people the opportunity to come together to shape how an issue is perceived and how it should be tackled.
 Deliberative democrats emphasise the need for rational debate based on strong, balanced evidence.
 Important in this approach is a measure of good faith: that a process is being used genuinely in order to gain the best possible decision, rather than being used to further someone’s existing opinion or interests.
 This is a hard request to make of people and whether or not genuine good faith is ever truly achieved is questionable.
-Perhaps the challenge for us is to become better at identifying examples of good and bad faith in practice.
+Perhaps the challenge is to become better at identifying examples of good and bad faith in practice.

 - Paying attention to silence: some people are less comfortable than others at speaking up in public forums, which is perfectly natural.
 Yet it should be a matter of concern when some people are routinely silent.
 Not everyone is comfortable speaking in meetings and these people need to be approached for their views in less formal contexts.
 Likewise, some organisational functions are valued more than others within organisations.
 Meetings can be dominated by a particular function at the expense of others, so it is worth thinking about whether all aspects of an organisation are being offered the time and space they need for expression.